NT531-Q11-EKS-Observability/terraform-hub/README.md

-# Terraform AWS EKS Observability Infrastructure
+# Terraform AWS EKS Multi-AZ Infrastructure

 ## 1. Overview
 This project provisions a **highly available Amazon EKS cluster** using **Terraform**, designed as a foundation for deploying **microservices** and an **observability stack**.